Video-Oasis: Rethinking Evaluation of Video Understanding: Exploring Algorithmic Designs

-Temporal video grounding, the ability to precisely associate user queries with their corresponding temporal segments, serves as a critical design component in environments where spatio-temporal dependency is strict.
-To investigate its practical impact, we conduct an ablation study by employing AKS \cite{aks} to retrieve the 16 most relevant frames as an initial exploration.
-As shown in Table \ref{tab:main8}, integrating this grounding pipeline yields consistent improvements across models.
-However, the magnitude of these gains, specifically 1.4\% for Eagle2.5\cite{eagle25} and 2.3\% for Qwen3-VL-Instruct\cite{qwem3_vl}, appears marginal given their relatively low baseline performance.
-This observation leads to a fundamental inquiry: \textbf{is the bottleneck the model's reasoning capacity or the precision of the grounding algorithm?}
+Temporal grounding associates a query with the video segments needed to answer it, making it especially critical for video-native challenges with strict spatio-temporal dependencies.
+To investigate its practical impact, we conduct an ablation study using AKS~\cite{aks} to retrieve the 16 most relevant frames as a representative temporal grounding method.
+As shown in \Cref{tab:main8}, integrating this grounding pipeline yields consistent improvements across models.
+However, the magnitude of these gains remains modest, with improvements of 1.4\% for Eagle2.5~\cite{eagle25} and 2.3\% for Qwen3-VL-Instruct~\cite{qwem3_vl}, despite their relatively low baseline performance.
+This raises a natural question: are the limited gains caused by weak reasoning, or by imperfect temporal grounding?

-To isolate the impact of grounding from uncertainty, we conducted an oracle experiment on 2,945 QA pairs from ImplicitQA~\cite{implicitqa} and KFS-Bench~\cite{kfs}, comprising 1,060 samples distilled by Video-Oasis and the remaining 1,885 shortcut problems, each provided with ground-truth temporal regions. \Cref{tab:main9} reveals a clear contrast: while oracle grounding triggers a substantial performance surge in V-Oasis distilled samples ($35.0\% \rightarrow 50.8\%$), the gain in shortcuts is notably smaller ($78.0\% \rightarrow 80.8\%$), confirming that samples identified as shortcuts often allow models to bypass precise temporal grounding.
-This finding yields a crucial insight: \textbf{precise localization becomes increasingly important in environments where strong spatio-temporal dependencies are required.}
+To isolate the impact of grounding from uncertainty, we conducted an oracle experiment on 2,945 QA pairs from ImplicitQA~\cite{implicitqa} and KFS-Bench~\cite{kfs}.
+The set contains 1,060 Video-Oasis-distilled samples and 1,885 shortcut samples, each paired with ground-truth temporal regions. \Cref{tab:main9} reveals a clear contrast: while oracle grounding leads to a substantial performance gain on Video-Oasis-distilled samples ($35.0\% \rightarrow 50.8\%$), the gain in shortcuts is notably smaller ($78.0\% \rightarrow 80.8\%$), confirming that samples identified as shortcuts often allow models to bypass precise temporal grounding.
+This finding yields a crucial insight: \textbf{precise grounding becomes increasingly important in environments where strong spatio-temporal dependencies are required.}